David Ruffin: Early years

 After moving to Detroit with the Bushes, Ruffin recorded his first released record with the songs "You and I" (1958) b/w "Believe Me" (1958).
 These songs were recorded at Vega Records and released under the name "Little David Bush", using the last name of his guardian.
 Ruffin would later recall how he initially recorded "a different kind of music", strongly influenced by the smoother pop and R&B of the time, when he first recorded in Detroit for Vega.

 In 1957, Ruffin met Berry Gordy Jr., then a songwriter with ambitions of running his own label.
 Ruffin lived with Gordy's father, a contractor, and helped "Pops" Gordy do construction work on the building that would become Hitsville USA, the headquarters for Gordy's Tamla Records (later Motown Records) label.
-Ruffin's brother Jimmy would eventually be signed to Tamla's Miracle Records label as an artist.
+Jimmy Ruffin would eventually be signed to Tamla's Miracle Records label as an artist.

 Ruffin also worked alongside another ambitious singer, Marvin Gaye, as an apprentice at Anna Records, a Chess-distributed label run by Gordy's sister Gwen Gordy Fuqua and his songwriting partner Billy Davis.

 Asked about Ruffin in the Detroit Free Press in 1988, Gordy Fuqua said: "He was very much a gentleman, yes ma'am and no ma'am, but the thing that really impressed me about David was that he was one of the only artists I've seen who rehearsed like he was on stage".
 According to Ruffin, both he and Gaye would pack records for Anna Records.

-Ruffin created music as both the vocalist and drummer in the Voice Masters, a doo-wop style combo and eventually started recording at Anna Records, and recorded the song "I'm in Love" b/w "One of These Days" (1961), with the Voice Masters, a group which included future Motown producer, Lamont Dozier.
+Ruffin created music as both the vocalist and drummer in the Voice Masters, a doo-wop style combo and eventually started recording at Anna Records, where he recorded the song "I'm in Love" b/w "One of These Days" (1961), with the Voice Masters, a group which included future Motown producer, Lamont Dozier.
 Other group members included members of The Originals: Ty Hunter, CP Spencer, Hank Dixon and (Voice Masters and The Originals founder) Walter Gaines.
 (At one time, The Voice Masters also included another future Temptations member, Melvin Franklin, one of numerous people David would claim as a cousin).
 Ruffin did sign to Anna Records as a solo artist, but his work in that time was unsuccessful.

 Ruffin eventually met an up-and-coming local group by the name of the Temptations.
-His older brother Jimmy went on a Motortown Revue tour with the Temptations, and he told David that they needed someone to sing tenor in their group.
-He shared his interest in joining the group with Otis Williams, who also lived in Detroit.
+His older brother, Jimmy, went on a Motortown Revue tour with the Temptations, and he told David that they needed someone to sing tenor in their group.
+Ruffin shared his interest in joining the group with Otis Williams, who also lived in Detroit.

 In January 1964, Ruffin became a member of the Temptations after founding member Elbridge "Al" Bryant was fired from the group.
 Ruffin's first recording session with the group was January 9, 1964.
-Ruffin and his brother both auditioned to join the group, but they ultimately chose David after he performed with the them on stage during the label's New Year's Eve party in 1963.
+Ruffin and his brother both auditioned to join the group, but they ultimately chose David after he performed with them on stage during the label's New Year's Eve party in 1963.